 She earned both her bachelor’s and master’s degrees from Florida Atlantic University where she also serves as an adjunct professor in the Department of Curriculum, Culture, and Educational Inquiry.
-Ms. Shatara served in leadership positions in public and Islamic schools for 14 years.
-As principal, she led her school to its initial accreditation by SACS-FCIS and helped the school establish a high school program.
-She taught elementary, middle and high school for ten years in public school and holds 5 certifications and endorsements through the FLDOE.
-She has worked as an educational consultant since 2012, focusing on principal and teacher training.
+Ms. Shatara served in leadership positions in public and Islamic schools for 17 years and has been in education for 29 years.
+As principal, she led her first school to its initial accreditation by SACS-FCIS and helped the school establish a high school program.
+She went on to work with 4 other schools on their successful accreditation journeys.
+She has taught elementary, middle and high school for ten years in public school and holds 5 certifications and endorsements through the FLDOE.
+She has worked as an educational consultant since 2012, focusing on Board, principal and teacher training.
 Ms. Shatara currently serves as the Council of Islamic Schools of South Florida –Vice Chair, is a member of the Education Forum Planning Committee, and holds board positions in several educational institutions.
+She is a published researcher and has presented at national conferences on leadership for the past 7 years.
 She was recently designated a national Clark Scholar for educational leadership and administration and PEO Scholar finalist.

 Salman Syed is a Senior Leader in Data and Analytics and has worked with many large institutions around the world in solving their complex data problems.